 So putting your pattern together is a very simple process, grab a cup of tea and follow this tutorial…

-We now include am A0 file with each PDF pattern for printing at a copy shop on a wide format printer.
+We now include an A0 file with each PDF pattern for printing at a copy shop on a wide format printer.

 If you are only seeing 2 pages to print at home, you’ve most likely opened this file by mistake and you need to open and print from the file that is included with the Maker Instructions.
+All patterns from The Somerset (pattern 08) onwards, the pattern and the instruction files are separate.
 You will find a list of page numbers in the instructions so you can just print the pages you choose to save ink and paper.